 Ali Sulais grew up listening to his grandmother’s stories, and learned to love the art of crafting a narrative.
 He published his first novel as a teenager, and then joined the iRead competition hosted by the King Abdulaziz Center for World Culture, Ithra.

-Now an author of several books, as well as a Doctor of Psychology, Ali has served as a judge for the competition and gives back to the community that Ithra helped create.
+Now an author of several books, as well as a Doctor of Psychiatry, Ali has served as a judge for the competition and gives back to the community that Ithra helped create.

 iRead Program at The King Abdulaziz Center for World Culture (Ithra)